yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_zdu_overview.md

 ## Use the ZDU scripts

-This topic describes how to use the sample ZDU scripts.
+This section describes how to use the sample ZDU scripts.

 ### Prerequisites